 Both very comfortable and very affordable, the Arizona Charlie’s Boulder RV Park also gets high marks on the Good Sam rating scale.

 Recommended Reading: 9 Best RV Parks & Campgrounds Near Las Vegas (Revealed!)

 Can You Park an RV on the Street in Las Vegas?

-With so many reasonably priced RV parks in Las Vegas to choose from, you’re going to enjoy your trip much more by finding a legitimate RV parking spot.
+With so many reasonably priced RV parking areas in Las Vegas to choose from, you’re going to enjoy your trip much more by finding a legitimate RV parking spot.

-If you’re planning on visiting the Grand Canyon from Las Vegas in your RV then you’ll want to read our article here to find out the 10 Best RV Parks between Las Vegas and the Grand Canyon.
+RELATED: If you’re planning on visiting the Grand Canyon from Las Vegas in your RV then you’ll want to read about the 10 Best RV Parks between Las Vegas and the Grand Canyon.